Shaugato/dockerized-dev-env-template/README.md

    ```bash
    pip install -r requirements.txt
    ```
-   (Pytest ships with the dev container and doesn't need a separate install.)
+   (This installs Pytest along with the app requirements.)

 2. **Execute the tests**
    ```bash